Section Navigation: Graduate Programs

 1) You must have completed all your coursework.

-2) You must have an established committee using the “committee formation form” (see link above).
+2) You must have an established committee using the Graduate Committee Formation/Amendment Form.

-3) You must have an approved program of study using the proper “program of study” form (see links above) which includes signatures by all committee members.
+3) You must have an approved Program of Study form which includes signatures by all committee members.

 Full-Time Equivalency Status